-Michael Avalon is entering his fourth season as head baseball coach at Pearl River Community College.
+Michael Avalon is entering his fifth season as head baseball coach at Pearl River Community College in 2021.

-2019 saw Avalon help the Wildcats break through in a history making season.
+The 2019 season saw Avalon help the Wildcats break through in a history-making season.
 The Wildcats spent the entire season as a nationally ranked top ten team while accumulating a 41-14 record.
-Most importantly the Wildcats broke through the postseason winning the Region XXIII Tournament and clinching an appearance in the College World Series for the first time since 2002.
+Most importantly, the Wildcats broke through during the postseason, winning the Region XXIII Tournament and clinching an appearance in the College World Series for the first time since 2002.

 In Avalon's second year at PRCC he led the Wildcats to their third state championship in school history, posting a 38-11 record.

 Avalon posted a winning record of 28-19 in his first season as head coach of the Wildcats.

 Avalon had been the head coach at Mississippi Delta Community College for five seasons, taking the Trojans to the MACJC playoffs four times, and was an assistant coach at East Central Community College for five seasons prior to taking the job at MDCC.

 Under Avalon’s guidance, the Trojans were consistently among the best in the state and in the nation in team grade-point average, finishing either first or second in the MACJC for all five years of his tenure.

 He also raised more than $200,000 for the MDCC program, resulting in a number of significant upgrades to the facility on the Moorhead campus.
 Through 2015, he has sent 36 players to four-year programs, including 12 Division I players.

 Avalon is a native of Jackson and played high school ball as a pitcher for Tommy Groves at Forest Hill High School.

 He played two seasons at Holmes Community College (2001-02) and was a second team All-State selection as a sophomore.
 He was named to the HCC Sports Hall of Fame in 2015.